Family Leave Works New York

 Who pays for paid family leave?

 Workers pay for paid family leave through small payroll deductions.
-For 2019, these deductions will be no more than an average of $2.08 per week (and many workers will pay less than that).
+For 2020, these deductions will be no more than an average of $3.78 per week (and many workers will pay less than that).
+For 2021, these deductions will be no more than an average of $7.41 per week (and many workers will pay less than that).

 Will my job be protected while I am on leave?